Doctor visa routes in Swiss Confederation

 What this means for doctors

-Of the 1 Swiss Confederation route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 1 Swiss Confederation route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Doctors work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Swiss Confederation.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Swiss Confederation overall is the B Permit — Third-Country National (Aufenthaltsbewilligung), which also fits many doctors — it is included below.